Breadcrumb

 Normal Menstrual Cycle

-The menstrual cycle is measured from the first day of menstrual bleeding, Day 1, up to Day 1 of your next menstrual bleeding.
-Although 28 days is the average cycle length, it is normal to have a cycle that is shorter or longer.
+The menstrual cycle is from Day 1 of bleeding to Day 1 of the next time of bleeding.
+The average cycle is 28 days.
+But it's normal to have a cycle that is shorter or longer.
+For example:

 - A teen's cycles may be long (up to 45 days), growing shorter over several years.

-- Around ages 25 and 35, most women's cycles are regular, generally lasting 21 to 35 days.
+- Between ages 25 and 35, cycles are often regular.
+They generally last 21 to 35 days.

 - Around ages 40 to 42, cycles tend to be the shortest and most regular.
 This is followed by 8 to 10 years of longer, less predictable cycles until menopause.

-The phases of your menstrual cycle are triggered by hormonal changes.
+The three phases of your menstrual cycle are triggered by hormonal changes.

 Menstrual period

-On Day 1 of your cycle, the thickened lining (endometrium) of the uterus begins to shed.
+On day 1 of your cycle, the thickened lining (endometrium) of the uterus starts to shed.
 You know this as menstrual bleeding from the vagina.
-A normal menstrual period can last 4 to 6 days.
+A menstrual period can last about 4 to 6 days.

 Follicular phase

-During the follicular phase, an egg follicle on an ovary gets ready to release an egg.
+During the follicular phase, an egg follicle on an ovary gets ready to release an egg (ovulation).
 Usually, one egg is released each cycle.
-This process can be short or long and plays the biggest role in how long your cycle is.
-At the same time, the uterus starts growing a new endometrium to prepare for pregnancy.
+This process can be short or long.
+It plays the biggest role in how long your cycle is.
+At the same time, the endometrium starts to thicken to get ready for a fertilized egg.

 The last 5 days of the follicular phase, plus ovulation day, are your fertile window.
 This is when you are most likely to become pregnant if you have sex without using birth control.